 Travel can change your life and some acquaintances on the other side of the world can deepen to real friendships and lead to something very beautiful!

 These are the main parts of our story!
-A trip to Africa – a first of many more trips to come; a tour guide in Madagascar that stays in your heart and mind forever and a question to the “right” person during a volunteer project in Northern Kenya.
+A trip to Africa back in 2012 – a first of many more trips to come; a true passion for trips out of my comfort zone and a question to the “right” person during a volunteer project in Northern Kenya.

 I’m Eleni and I live in Greece.
 I decided to start Routes for good, because I believe that travelling has the magical power to make the world a better place. Ι first travelled to sub-Saharan Africa 10 years ago and I dare say that trip changed my life.
 Since then, it is my intention to travel to sub-Saharan African countries at least once in a year either for volunteering or for tourism, however always in an effort to live a responsible, authentic and genuine experience as a member of the community I visit.

 These journeys made me realize that the benefits of tourist activity often do not reach local people and the local communities that we visit.
 That’s because tourism industry, especially in developing countries, is not designed to favour, involve and support locals and local businesses.
 At the same time, I was lucky enough to meet unique and talented people, such as Joseph in Kenya and Fabrice in Madagascar, with whom we share a common vision for a fairer, more responsible and authentic way of travelling.